Meituan-Dianping/asap/README.md

 # Data labels
   The sentiment polarity over the aspect category is labeled as 1(Positive), 0(Neutral), −1(Negative), −2(Not-Mentioned)

-  The star ratings range from 1 to 5.
+  The star rating ranges from 1 to 5.